pfbrowning/ng-radio/README.md

     - Action hygiene
   - Finish [image-proxy](https://github.com/pfbrowning/image-proxy)
   - Finish [radio-proxy](https://github.com/pfbrowning/radio-proxy)
-  - Research BFF, token handler pattern, etc, to decide whether it's a good fit for my app
-  - Research to decide whether to utilize NX
 - Bugs
   - The main page fails to load when the radio browser API is down.
   - When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar